bevyengine/bevy/crates/bevy_core_pipeline/src/render_feature/readme.md

 ## SubFeature

 - basically, an abstraction over iterating extracted `Views`, very common in rendering
-- they take in a set of inputs (in the backend: dynamic components on the view) and output a single new component to be added to that View
+- they take in a set of inputs (in the backend: dynamic components on the view) and output a single new dynamic component to be added to that View
 - Their `Signature`s must impl `RenderSignature<false>`, since they don't support multiple output (should they?)
 - Closures/functions of the signature `Fn(Entity, (Input..), (SystemParams..)) -> Output` implement SubFeature